 More than just an IP whizz, Michael is a keen landscape and astrophotographer who loves to travel to remote locations, often in the middle of the night, to capture images of our amazing planet and the skies beyond.
 He’s also fascinated by the intricate workings of mechanical wristwatches and the watch industry as a whole.

-Michael is the president of the AIPPI New Zealand group.
+Michael is the past president of the AIPPI New Zealand group.

 Michael's recent industry accolades include being: